 - Access user space virtual memory

 Based on our idea, ISR or Interrupt Handler should be executed very quickly and it should not run for more time (it should not perform time-consuming tasks).
 What if, I want to do a huge amount of work upon receiving interrupts?
 So it is a problem right?
-If we do like that this will happen.
+If we take more time to process, this will happen.

 To eliminate that problem, the processing of interrupts is split into two parts or halves:

 - Bottom halves

 The interrupt handler is the top half.
 The top half will run immediately upon receipt of the interrupt and performs only the work that is time-critical, such as acknowledging receipt of the interrupt or resetting the hardware.

 The bottom half is used to process data, letting the top half to deal with new incoming interrupts.
 Interrupts are enabled when a bottom half runs.
 The interrupt can be disabled if necessary, but generally, this should be avoided as this goes against the basic purpose of having a bottom half – processing data while listening to new interrupts.
 The bottom half runs in the future, at a more convenient time, with all interrupts enabled.